Gulivertx/cbatmo/README.md

 * Bind Dark sky units, latitude, longitude and language to Netatmo settings
 * Bugs fix...
 * Add French language
-* Dynamically recgonize available Netatmo modules
+* Dynamically recognize available Netatmo modules

 ## How to try this APP
 First you will need to have [NodeJS](https://nodejs.org/en/) installed and as an option [yarn](https://yarnpkg.com/en/) but this is not mandatory as NodeJS provide npm package manager.